 Let me show you how that works:

 What makes things even more difficult is that verb tenses also work differently.
 Russian verbs have two forms or tenses: the perfective form and the imperfective form.
 Some languages have these two tenses, too, but what makes things difficult in Russian are the small nuances.

-For example, if you wish to convey that you are going to the park, in English, you simply say, “I’m going to the park,” with “going” as the only verb you’ll use.
-You don’t have that luxury in Russian.
-In Russian, you need to consider everything involved in that process of you going to the park.
+For example, if you wish to convey that you are going to the park, in English, you simply say, “I’m going to the park”, with “going” as the only verb you’ll use.
+In the Russian language it is more complicated, you need to consider everything involved in that process of you going to the park.